 No one, kids included, wants to hear reprimands all day long.
 It doesn’t feel good to have someone nag or remind us of our mistakes.
 Keep the tone friendly and matter-of-fact, and the better their attitudes will be.

-Free printables: Want to develop good habits from the start?
-Download your Printable Chore List templates to help you and the kids organize chores!
+Free printables: Want to develop good habits from the start and get them excited to do chores?
+Join my newsletter and grab your Printable Chore List templates!
+A fantastic chore chart to help you and the kids organize your tasks: